 Some nano-influencers create sponsored posts in exchange for free products from the brand.
 For example, Troy Burrows, a college basketball player and nano-influencer, shared a sponsored Instagram post for Allbirds in exchange for the shirt he posed in.

-Others will charge anywhere between $25 and $50 on the low end to a several hundred dollars on the high end, depending on engagement metrics, brand category and deliverables.
+Others will charge anywhere between $10 to $100 per post, depending on engagement metrics, brand category and deliverables.
 (Publishing one in-feed post and one story is a common arrangement.)

 For the price of one sponsored Kendall Jenner post, a brand could, in theory, mobilize thousands of nano-influencers.
 And their posts could target highly specific demographics and reach very trusting consumers.